Simplified Algorithmic Metatheorems Beyond MSO: Treewidth and Neighborhood Diversity: Graphs of Bounded Neighborhood Diversity

-First let $i=1$, and go sequentially over the types $T_1, \dots, T_\nu$.
-Apply Lemma~\ref{lem:local_refinement} to the presently processed type $T_j$ and the local linear cardinality constraint $\alpha'_1$ and decomposition $\TT'$ resulting from the previous application of the lemma, using $\alpha_1$ and $\TT$ in the beginning.
-Clearly, after we are done we have a neighborhood decomposition $\TT'$ of size at most $4\nu$ and local linear cardinality constraints $\alpha'_1$ which are uniform with respect to $\TT'$.
+First let $i=1$, and as long as there is a type $T \in \hat{\TT}$ that is nonuniform with respect to $\alpha_1$ we do the following.
+We apply Lemma~\ref{lem:local_refinement} to the type $T$, the local linear cardinality constraint $\alpha'_1$ and decomposition $\TT'$ resulting from the previous application of the lemma (using $\alpha_1$ and $\hat{\TT}$ in the first iteration).
+Note that in such an iteration we leave all of the other local cardinality constraints $(\alpha_2, \ldots, \alpha_\ell)$ intact.
+Clearly, after we are done we have a neighborhood decomposition $\TT'$ of size at most $4 \cdot \nu$ and local linear cardinality constraints $(\alpha'_1, \alpha_2, \ldots, \alpha_\ell$ such that every type $T \in \TT'$ is uniform with respect to $\alpha'_1$.